Offshore Capital

 Where a property is no longer part of the UK’s offshore shell company network, the pages will not be deleted but the record will be updated to reflect the past use of the architecture.

 The project is long indebted to the investigative journalism mapping work by Private Eye on this topic, but has also been using more recent mapping produced by Tax Policy Associates.
-This project has been supported by equipment loans from Prof Mat Disney, UCL Geography, and NERC NCEO.
+This project has been supported by funding from London College of Communication Research, as well as equipment loans from Prof Mat Disney, UCL Geography, and NERC NCEO.

 Contact